KeyouXZ/Skynomi/README.md

 - Shop System: `v1.0.0` -> `v1.1.0`
   - Added `shop sell` command to allow players to sell items back to the shop.
   - Fix bug on `shop buy` and `shop sell` command working for amounts < 1.
+- Skynomi: `v2.0.0` -> `v2.1.0`
   - Enhanced `CustomVoid` method to optionally return query results when `output` parameter is set to true.
   - Use async methods and improve error handling in Database class
+  - Remove MySQL keep alive connection

 ## License